JoshTEphraim/Phishing-Email-Analysis/README.md

-# Phishing Email Detection & Awareness Report
+# Phishing Email Detection & Awareness

 A real-world phishing email analysis project completed as part of a SOC Analyst awareness exercise.
 Two live phishing samples were collected, analyzed using industry-standard tools, and documented in a client-ready report.